marcin-sielski/computer-pointer-controller/README.md

 - 16 GB of RAM,
 - Intel Neural Compute Stick 2 attached over USB 2.0 port.

-The goal of following benchmark tests is to find out the best parameters that leads to the shortest inference time for the single loop.
+The goal of following benchmark tests is to find out the best parameters that leads to the shortest inference time for the single loop step.

 1. Benchmark with use of default parameters (reference)